Battersea Park: History

 Prior to 1846, the area now covered by the park was known as Battersea fields, a popular spot for duelling.
-On 21 March 1829, the Duke of Wellington and the Earl of Winchilsea met on Battersea fields to settle a matter of honour.
+On 21 March 1829, the Wellington–Winchilsea duel took place when the Prime Minister Duke of Wellington and the Earl of Winchilsea met on Battersea fields to settle a matter of honour.
 When it came time to fire, the duke aimed his duelling pistol wide and Winchilsea fired his into the air.
 Winchilsea later wrote the duke a groveling apology.

 Separated from the river by a narrow raised causeway, the fields consisted of low, fertile marshes intersected by streams and ditches with the chief crops being carrots, melons, lavender (all the way up to Lavender Hill) and the famous 'Battersea Bunches' of asparagus.

 Running along the riverside from the fields were industrial concerns and wharves, including a pottery, copper works, lime kiln, chemical works, and, increasingly, railways.
 The site of Battersea Power Station was partly occupied by the famously bawdy Red House Tavern, patronised by Charles Dickens.
 Access was via the rickety wooden Battersea Bridge or by ferry from the Chelsea bank.

 In 1845, spurred partly by the local vicar and partly by Thomas Cubitt, the builder and developer, whose yards were across the river in the still marshy and undeveloped area of Pimlico, a bill was submitted to Parliament to form a royal park of 320 acres.
-The Battersea Park Act was passed in 1846 and £200,000 was promised for the purchase of the land.
+The Battersea Park Act 1846 (9 & 10 Vict. c.
+38) was passed in 1846 and £200,000 was promised for the purchase of the land.
 The Commission for Improving the Metropolis acquired 320 acres of Battersea fields, of which 198 acres became Battersea Park, opened in 1858, and the remainder was let on building leases.

 The park was laid out by Sir James Pennethorne between 1846 and 1864, although the park which was opened in 1858 varied somewhat from Pennethorne's vision.

 The park's success depended on the successful completion of the Chelsea Bridge, declared open in 1858 by Queen Victoria.
 In her honour, the road alongside the eastern edge of the park was called Victoria Road, linked to Queens Road by Victoria Circus (now Queen's Circus).
 Victoria Road and Queens Road later became Queenstown Road.
 Prince of Wales Road (now Prince of Wales Drive) was laid out along the southern boundary and Albert Bridge Road constructed along the western side.
 The park came under the management of the newly formed London County Council in 1889.